dolphindb/Tutorials_EN/streaming_tutorial.md

 #### 2.1 Publish streaming data

-Use function `streamTable` to define a streaming table.
+Use function `streamTable` to define a stream table.
 Writing data to it means publishing data.
-Since for any publisher there are usually multiple subscribers in different sessions, a streaming table must be shared with command `share` before it can publish streaming data.
-Streaming tables that are not shared cannot publish streaming data.
+Since for any publisher there are usually multiple subscribers in multiple sessions, a stream table must be shared with command `share` before it can publish streaming data.
+Stream tables that are not shared cannot publish streaming data.

-Define and share the streaming table "pubTable":
+Define and share the stream table "pubTable":
 ```
 share streamTable(10000:0,`timestamp`temperature, [TIMESTAMP,DOUBLE]) as pubTable
 ```